The Fed will publish the minutes of the meeting to reveal the source of inflation that pushed up interest rates | Anue tycoon – US stocks

 Investors now expect the Fed to return to raising rates by a quarter at its Jan.
 31-Feb.
 1 meeting, with the federal funds rate expected to peak just below 5 percent in mid-2023.

-Anna Wong, chief U.S. economist at Bloomberg, said the minutes of the December meeting could suggest that it was concerns that the labor market wasn’t cooling fast enough that led 17 of the 19 FOMC members to expect interest rates to end this year above 5%. %, which would be a sharp turnaround from November’s dovish minutes.
+Anna Wong, chief U.S. economist at Bloomberg, said the minutes of the December meeting might suggest that it was concerns that the labor market wasn’t cooling fast enough that led 17 of the 19 FOMC members to expect interest rates to end this year above 5%. %, which would be a sharp turnaround from November’s dovish minutes.

 The December non-agricultural employment report, which will be released this Friday (6th), is also an important factor in determining the interest rate policy in February.
 According to a Bloomberg survey, the market predicts that non-agricultural employment will slow down to 200,000 in December, the unemployment rate is estimated to remain unchanged at 3.7%, and the wage growth rate is estimated to decrease by 5% annually.

-Mark Spindel, chief investment officer at MBB Capital Partners, said he would look for clues about the Fed’s risk appetite for higher-than-expected unemployment this year and next.
+Mark Spindel, chief investment officer at MBB Capital Partners, said he would look for clues regarding the Fed’s risk appetite for higher-than-expected unemployment this year and next.
 The Fed previously predicted that the U.S. unemployment rate would rise to 4.6% by the end of 2023

 Spindel believes that if the Fed implements the austerity plan, it will be even more difficult for the US to achieve a soft landing for the economy this year.